 Today, when you meet up with an ugly attitude or action in a family member, turn to the Lord and ask Him to show you how to express His truth with a heart of love.

-Brook Wayne is a Co-Founder of Family Renewal, a homeschooled graduate and mother of eight.
+Brook Wayne is a Co-Founder of Family Renewal, a homeschooled graduate and mother of eleven.
+She is co-author of the book, Pitchin’ A Fit!
+Overcoming Angry & Stressed Out Parenting.